 The chart below shows the change in calories available per person in North America over the past century.

 Things were looking fairly dire on a number of fronts coming out of a number of wars, until a number of aggressive policy changes enabled the US to ramp up their food production (see The Biggest Trends in Nutrition for more details).

 Not only did we change the way we grow food, planting from fence line to fence line on larger and larger farms, but we also used use new breeds of crops that yield more energy more quickly.
 The use of chemical fertilisers to grow our food has forever changed our food production.

 But the widespread injection of fertilisers to fuel the growth of our food has also coincided with degradation in our food quality, with nutrients like calcium, potassium and magnesium on the decline with an increased rate of food production and obesity.
 Today, we need to consume a lot more energy to get the nutrients we need.

 Since we discovered how to extract oil out of soybeans and rapeseed using chemical solvents around 1910, the use of cheap omega 6-rich “vegetable oils” in our food supply has exploded!

 The use of butter and lard (which are high in saturated fat) have been obliterated by vegetable oils.

-Cheap and hyperpalatable, vegetable oils are perfect for food enterprising wizards in terms of sales, and our wallets, but not necessarily our health and our waistline.
-While the saturated fat in our food system has increased marginally, monounsaturated fat and polyunsaturated fat that have experienced massive growth over the past hundred years.
+Cheap and hyperpalatable, vegetable oils are perfect for enterprising food wizards in terms of sales and our wallets, but not necessarily our health and our waistline.
+While the saturated fat in our food system has increased marginally, monounsaturated fat and polyunsaturated fat have experienced massive growth over the past hundred years.

 Impact of the US Dietary Guidelines